torvalds/linux/Documentation/admin-guide/gpio/gpio-sim.rst

 **Attribute:** ``/config/gpio-sim/gpio-device/gpio-bankX/lineY/name``

+**Attribute:** ``/config/gpio-sim/gpio-device/gpio-bankX/lineY/valid``

-This group represents a single line at the offset Y. The 'name' attribute allows to set the line name as represented by the 'gpio-line-names' property.
+This group represents a single line at the offset Y. The ``valid`` attribute indicates whether the line can be used as GPIO.
+The ``name`` attribute allows to set the line name as represented by the 'gpio-line-names' property.

 **Item:** ``/config/gpio-sim/gpio-device/gpio-bankX/lineY/hog``